JujuAdams/Bento/docs/2.3/Topic-Your-First-Menu.md

 ```

 Run the game again and you'll see three buttons laid out in a vertical line in the centre of the game window.
 If you swap to using the keyboard or a gamepad then you will be able to navigate between buttons by using the thumbstick or arrow keys.

+?> Whilst the "list" layout is a particularly useful Bento feature, you're welcome to [manually position elements](Topic-Basic-Positioning) and use Bento in your own way.

 &nbsp;